 Positively Pregnant contains 5 carefully selected fertility-boosting herbs: Red clover, Raspberry leaf, Shatavari root, Tribulus fruit, and Chaste tree (Vitex) fruit.
 The supplement also contains black pepper extract that promotes the faster absorption of all the ingredients.

-All these herbs work together to promote regular ovulation and menstrual cycle, better uterine health, and hormone balance.
+All these herbs work together to promote regular menstrual cycle and ovulation, better uterine health, and hormone balance.

 With the help of Positively Pregnant, you achieve that body strength and internal balance that aid the optimal conditions for conception.